tashbalrai/tashbalrai.github.io/js/functions.md

 Functions have few additional capabilities that distinguish them from other objects in JavaScript.

-1. Calling ability i.e. you can call a function object as a normal function call
+1. Calling ability i.e. you can call a function object as a normal function call.
 2. Context of a function i.e. whether the function is executed from global context or as a method of some object.
 3. Code of the function i.e. the function behavior then it is executed.